Help with drug costs

 If you qualify for Extra Help and think you’re paying the wrong amount, here’s what you can do:

 - Contact your drug plan.
 Your plan may ask for proof that you get Extra Help so they can correct your costs.
-Examples of proof you get Extra Help .
+Get examples of proof .

 - Call us at 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.
 We can tell you your level of Extra Help and help you get your costs fixed with the plan.